 ABIM's governance structure consists of more than 350 members on more than 50 boards and committees and includes physicians, allied professionals and public members.
 Individuals who are appointed to serve on ABIM boards or committees are expected to have ABIM's mission as their primary interest when contributing to ABIM's work and therefore must adhere to our Board Policies.
-In order to more effectively achieve its mission, ABIM has adopted a governance structure that consists of five entities:
+In order to more effectively achieve its mission, ABIM has adopted a governance structure that consists of six entities:

 Board of Directors

 The size of the ABIM Board of Directors varies from 12 to 15 members.
 Membership is comprised of leaders in quality improvement, health delivery systems, medical education and other important aspects of internal medicine.
 A majority of Directors must have current clinical practice experience and at least 30 percent of the Directors have experience with ABIM exam development.
 Up to 20 percent of members may be non-internist or public Directors.
 All physician Directors must meet the requirements of the Maintenance of Certification program.

 - Determine and advance ABIM's mission and strategic policies, and to ensure the primacy, relevance and value of ABIM Certification.

 - Be external-facing and future-focused in setting the direction and strategy for the organization, including setting overall goals and long-range plans for the organization.